Better customers who'll choose you.

 ForCommon’s pilot launches in 2026, once the founding waitlist reaches the threshold needed to secure group rates.
 Waitlist members get priority access, the more families who join, the stronger our position to arrange great group pricing with partners from day one.

-It depends on who you're with today, we can't say without knowing.
-If you're already with one of our partners, joining gets you the group rate without switching anything.
-If you're not, you'll see what our partner's price looks like for that category and decide for yourself.
-Switching is always optional, never required, the savings only count if they're worth it to you.
+It depends on who you’re with today, we can’t say without knowing.
+If you’re already with one of our partners, joining gets you the group rate without switching anything.
+If you’re not, you’ll see what our partner’s price looks like for that category and decide for yourself.
+Switching is always optional, never required.
+The savings only count if they’re worth it to you.

-You pay your partners directly, the same way you do today, the billing relationship stays between you and them.
-ForCommon arranges the group rate; we don't sit in the middle of the money.
-Down the road we'd like to consolidate billing through ForCommon so households see one statement instead of many, but that requires the state-by-state licenses to handle members' money on their behalf, a multi-year regulatory process.
+You pay your providers directly, the same way you do today, the billing relationship stays between you and them.
+ForCommon arranges the group rate; we don’t sit in the middle of your money.
+Down the road we’d like to offer optional consolidated billing, so households can see one statement instead of many, but that requires state-by-state licensing and is a multi-year process.
 For now, the simpler arrangement keeps everything straightforward.

 Savings ranges shown reflect industry-standard group-rate discounts published by carriers and the Insurance Information Institute.
 Member savings will vary by household, current spending, and the partnerships ForCommon secures, and will be published as we onboard founding members.
 Numbers shown are projections, not guaranteed outcomes.